SoloHTML-org/BaseOS/README.md

 # BaseOS
-This is a new base operating system build on top of actual UNIX systems but with a new system structure.
+This is a new base operating system build on top of actual UNIX systems but creating a new system structure.

 The objective of this project is to make a new base system taking the best of actual OSes.